qichen90/web_crawler/README.md

 as well as the text file.</p>

 <h2>huawei_Appstore_spider</h2>
-<p>This mini project is to crawl the data of popular apps by their follow URLs from homepage of Huawei appstore and save the crawled data in a file. </p>
+<h4>1.
+Create a Scrapy pr oject to crawl the content in the Huawei Appstore homepage. </h4>